Photo: Brett Monroe Garner

 Side effects and shortcomings

-Marine cloud brightening – an approach that would brighten clouds over some ocean regions – could produce a global cooling effect, but it would be uneven.
+Marine cloud brightening – an approach that would brighten clouds over some ocean regions – could produce a global cooling effect, but it may be uneven.
 This patchiness could lead to greater changes in wind and rainfall patterns than would be seen with SAI.

 SAI would also have several side effects, adding a little to acid rain and air pollution, as well as delaying the slow recovery of the ozone hole.